Codeception/codeception.github.com/for/yii.md

 return $config;
 ```

-It is important to override database configuration so running tests won't affect your development or production database.
 Test config is recommended to store in `config` folder of application.
+You should provide path to test config relatively to `codeception.yml` file.

+Please also make sure that `YII_ENV` constant is set to `test` as it is done in `tests/_bootstrap.php` file of basic and advanced app templates.

+Once you configured functional tests it should be easy to create setup for unit and acceptance tests, as it is described in this guide.

-A relative path to it from `codeception.yml` is required.
-In basic and advanced applications `configFile` is defined in global configuration file:
+In basic and advanced application templates `configFile` is defined in global configuration file:

 ```yml
 # inside codeception.yml